bbjrgithub/Infrastructure/Terraform/AWS/Gophish/README.md

 Gophish installed on in a container on an EC2 instance in an ASG.

-###Usage
+### Usage

-\- Connect to instance using System Manager Session Manager.
+- Connect to instance using System Manager Session Manager.

-\- After instance is running change Ingress rules in Security Group to allow desired IP/CIDR to access to admin Console.
+- After instance is running change Ingress rules in Security Group to allow desired IP/CIDR to access to admin Console.
 &nbsp;
 &nbsp;

-###Features
+### Features

-\- Gophish is installed in a container.
+- Gophish is installed in a container.

+- The initial admin password for Gophish is in the container logs:

+      $ grep admin /var/lib/docker/containers/<ID>/<ID>-json.log

-\- The latest Amazon Linux 2023 Minimal AMI is used for the Gophish instance.
+- The latest Amazon Linux 2023 Minimal AMI is used for the Gophish instance.

-\- The Gophish instance is not accessible via SSH; only the System Manager Session Manager can be used.
+- The Gophish instance is not accessible via SSH; only the System Manager Session Manager can be used.